PargaSof/personal-dev/python-dev/Generate-new-Arm-Template-for-ADF-Deployments/README.md

 - GenerateNewArmTemplateForDeployment
 	+ The python code
 - config
-	+ A dictionary with important configuration regarding the replacement or enrichemnt of values in the arm_template
+	+ A dictionary with important configuration regarding the replacement or enrichment of values in the arm_template

 ## Version Control:

 Author: Sofoklis Vourekas
-Date: July 19 2019
+Date: 19 July 2019
 Release History:

+- 0.1.1 - 06 September 2019
+	+ Fixed bug in function 'findalldependencies'- function was executing forever
+	+ Inserted comment inside the code

-- 0.1.0
+- 0.1.0 - 19 July 2019
 	+ First proper release

 ## Reason for Development: